 Benefits of probiotics for constipation

-Probiotics offer several benefits for constipation by promoting gut health and alleviating symptoms associated with this common digestive issue.
+Probiotics may offer several benefits for constipation by supporting gut health.
 Some of the main ones are:

 - Improved gastrointestinal transit time.
 Probiotics have been shown to influence gastrointestinal motility, which refers to the movement of food through the digestive system.
 By modulating gut motility, probiotics can help regulate the speed and efficiency at which food moves through the intestines, potentially reducing the occurrence of constipation.